 Day 4 – Chowilla Creek to Chowilla Woolshed

-We probably should have stayed put, but we wanted to find a spot out of the prevailing south-westerly wind.
-We found a well established mooring just downstream, only half an hour from our starting point.
+We probably should have stayed put but we wanted to find a spot out of the prevailing wind.
+We found a well established mooring just downstream only half an hour from our starting point.
 It was here that we decided to spend the next two nights.
-The only problem was one or two obnoxious speedboat drivers.
-They chose to pass within metres of the back of houseboat, rather than keep a lawful distance.
-By now, we were real houseboaties.
-Jetskis and speedboats were becoming a real annoyance.

 Day 5 – Chowilla Woolshed

-Today was a no-driving day.
-We explored the shore around the mooring site a bit, we read books, we swam in the river, and I fished.
-I flew my drone to capture some amazing aerial footage of the river around us.
+Today was a no-boat-driving day.
+We explored the shore around the mooring site.
+We read books, we swam and fished in the river.
+I flew my drone to get aerial footage of the river around us.
 You can see some of that footage in this video.

 It’s days like these that ‘river time’ prevails and relaxation takes over.
 You might even get bored of fishing.
 Carp are easy to catch but you can’t throw them back.
-Disposing of them does become messy and boring after a while.
+Disposing of them gets messy and boring after a while.

 Day 6 – Chowilla Woolshed to Heading Cliffs